ginaleee/google-cybersecurity-notes/07-Automate-Cybersecurity-Tasks-with-Python/loops-summary.md

 * **While loops** → use with conditions that must remain True.
 * **break / continue** → control execution flow inside loops.

----

-Do you want me to also make a **shorter version with only the essentials** (like 5–6 bullet points) for your GitHub README?